alanmmolina/alanmmolina.github.io/content/projects/lakeground/02-environment-management-with-uv.md

 uv python list --only-installed
 ```

 This is a super handy command.
-It’s common to have multiple Python versions floating around—some globally installed, others tied to specific projects.
+It’s common to have multiple Python versions floating around - some globally installed, others tied to specific projects.
 Keeping track of them can quickly turn into a mess, but `uv` helps keep things organized.

 Now, let’s initialize our Python project.
 Just run: